cfrioux/outreach/README.md

 ## Computing part

 ### (Meta)genome assembly

+For young attendees with no or few experience with programming, it is best to spend most of the computing part on general Python notions.
+Let them create a create as a string, teach them how to get prefixes and suffixes of this read, store them in variables, test the equality of the suffix of a read and the prefix of a second.
+They easily understand that a length of the prefix/suffix is important, and that the smaller the prefix/suffix, the less likely two reads can be assembled, it can be a random alignment.
+So I find useful to tech them `for` loops by iterating on the prefix/suffix length for a pair of reads and testing the equality at each iteration.

+Then when these basic concepts are understood, we can talk about how we would proceed in practice, how would we build the algorithm.
+I usually finish by showing them the results of a "real" implementation of assembly.

 A notebook is available with two approaches for assembly.
 I suggest working with the second where we build an overlap graph by considering suffixes of reads which are prefixes of others.
 We calculate all the overlaps, then we simplify the graph by only keeping for each node (read), the association to the read it has the strongest overlap with.
 By doing so, we end up with a new graph that gives us the order in which we need to assemble the reads to reach the full sequence.